 1. PetArmor CAPACTION Oral Flea Tablets

-- Fast-acting oral formula: Begins killing fleas within 30 minutes for rapid relief
+- Fast-acting oral formula: Begins killing fleas within 30 minutes for quick relief

-- Safe for multiple species: Can be used on dogs, puppies, cats, and kittens over 25 lbs
+- Safe for various pets: Suitable for dogs, cats, and puppies over 25 lbs and four weeks old

 - Safe for pregnant dogs